GentryGibson/my-digital-garden/_notes/Books/iGen by Jean M. Twenge.md

 ## 📔 Book Report
 ---
 ### 🚀 Summary
-This is a book about the iGen (or Generation Z) and how they are compared to the previous generation.
+This is a book about the iGen (or Generation Z) and how they are compared to the previous generation (Millennials).

+### 🥰 Who Would Like It?
+Anyone who seeks to understand the iGen (Generation Z) or just curious about that said generation's behaviors will find this book enlightening.

 ### 🎨 Impressions
 The book reads like a scientific paper so some readers may find it a little boring to read.
 Nevertheless, it does provide insight to the generation that we now call Generation Z (the book calls them iGen instead hence the title.)